datasharingframework/dsf-process-tutorial/learning/guides/adding-task-input-parameters-to-task-profiles.md

 to contain a `String` value.
 The `value[x]` element may be defined as either a fixed value or a "dynamic" value.
 Defining a fixed value means that an [Input Parameter](../concepts/fhir/task.md#task-input-parameters) of type `type` may only exist with this exact value, or it is deemed invalid.
 "Dynamic" values may contain any value of the defined data type.

-It is important to note that the value `type` elements must always be codes from a [CodeSystem](../concepts/fhir/codesystem.md).
+It is important to note that the `type` elements must always contain codes from a [CodeSystem](../concepts/fhir/codesystem.md).
 Since codes from [CodeSystems](../concepts/fhir/codesystem.md) can only be included through [ValueSets](../concepts/fhir/valueset.md), all `type` element values require both a [CodeSystem](../concepts/fhir/codesystem.md) and [ValueSet](../concepts/fhir/valueset.md) resource to be valid.
 See the guides for creating [CodeSystems](creating-codesystems-for-dsf-processes.md) and [ValueSets](creating-valuesets-for-dsf-processes.md) for more information.